 Note also, that in order to avoid that emails sent from Propertybase are marked as suspicious or SPAM, you must activate the settings for EVERY domain your users are sending emails from, i.e. if you have multiple email domains (me@exampleOne.com & me@exampleTwo.com), you must do it for each one.

 First Step: For Quicksend, Mass emails and Drip Campaigns we use a service from Sendgrid.

-Please submit a support ticket and let us now your domain(s) from which you send emails from.
+Please submit a support ticket and let us know your domain(s) from which you send emails.
 We will then send you the required keys that your domain admin needs to add.
-If unsure how this works, it is pretty well documented here: https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/
+If you're unsure how this works, it is documented here: https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/

 !Please read the GoDaddy part carefully, if you are using this tool!